Last Updated: November 11, 2021

 It gets worse:

 In 2016, the average household could only pay for half of their car!
-3 out of 4 Americans considered new vehicles to be unaffordable.
+Three out of four Americans considered new vehicles to be unaffordable.

 And yet, we see cars as more than a means of transportation – they are a status symbol.
 Large and expensive automobiles are flooding showrooms.
 With multiple financing opportunities, luxury vehicles are becoming available to more people.